thosgood/this-weeks-finds/markdown/101-151/week136.md

 (Unfortunately I forget who is publishing it!)
-It was also nice to find out that Lawvere and Schanuel are writing a book on "objective number theory"\... which will presumably be more difficult, but hopefully not less delightful, than their wonderful introduction to category theory for people who know *nothing* about fancy mathematics:
+It was also nice to find out that Lawvere and Schanuel are writing a book on "objective number theory"... which will presumably be more difficult, but hopefully not less delightful, than their wonderful introduction to category theory for people who know *nothing* about fancy mathematics: